zowe/workshop-user-browser-app/README.md

 Copyright Contributors to the Zowe Project.
 # User Browser Workshop App

-This repository acts as a tutorial, intended as a workshop session, which will teach you how to develop your own Zoe App.
+This repository acts as a tutorial, intended as a workshop session, which will teach you how to develop your own Zowe App.
 This README contains code snippets and descriptions that you can piece together to complete the App you will need to complete the tutorial.

 By the end of this tutorial, you will: